naraekim12/naraekim12/README.md

 ### Hi there 👋

+- 🎓 I've graduated from University of Exeter with a MSc.
+Data Science with Artificial Intelligence
+- 🌱 I’m a Data Scientist enthusiastic
+- ⚡ My goal is to discover, analyze and harness the power of 'data'
 <!--
 **naraekim12/naraekim12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.